zzzprojects/docs/dapper-plus.net/pages/documentations/dapper-plus-context.md

 ---
 Title: 3 Effective Ways to Use the Dapper Plus Context
 MetaDescription: Learn how to use Dapper Plus Context with our comprehensive guide on 'Global Context', 'Instance Context', and 'Inheritance Context'.
-LastMod: 2024-09-25
+LastMod: 2024-10-08
 ---

 # 3 Effective Ways to Use the Dapper Plus Context

 The `DapperPlusContext` is the class where all the magic happens.
-All [Bulk Extension](bulk-extensions-methods) and [Single Extension](single-extensions-methods) methods execute use an instance of a `DapperPlusContext`.
+All [Bulk Extension](bulk-extensions-methods) and [Single Extension](single-extensions-methods) methods executed use an instance of a `DapperPlusContext`.
 Even when you utilize methods through a connection or transaction, you are employing what we call the global context, which is simply a new instance of the `DapperPlusContext` stored in a static variable in the [DapperPlusManager](/dapper-plus-manager):

 ```csharp
 public class DapperPlusManager